openthinclient/openthinclient-appliance/README.md

 ### Use existing template

-To perform a local build simply run, `packer build otc-appliance_debian32.json`
+To perform a build simply run the following commands:

 #### Check syntax